 Cranes exemplify these issues, as they are exceptionally large compared to other machinery used in other industries, with the larger stationary ones often over 100 feet (30 meters).
 Most cranes will also have multiple degrees of motion to move cargo (PEMA, 2016), and all of these motions are realised with robotic mechanics and have lifting capabilities on the order of tonnes.
 Furthermore, a port terminal often has multiple cranes of the same type and lined up to provide similar or identical services.
-The security concerns that more IoT and converging IT/OT means more robotic mechanisms will be integrated with monitoring systems to enable the remote control of wireless systems (Quarta, et al., 2017).
-There are many other reasons why cranes may be outfitted with sensors, as crane infrastructure receive much structural stress, and to prevent cracks or snapped wires sensors systems like those used on bridges and other structure sensors that can be used to monitor structural integrity and performance (Sumitro, Jarosevic, & Wang, 2002).
-Sensors for weight loads can also be used, as overloading and falling loads are some of the most common crane hazards in a port (Ren, Skjetne, & Gao, 2019).
+The security concerns that more IoT and converging IT/OT means more robotic mechanisms will be integrated with monitoring systems to enable the wireless systems remote control (Quarta, et al., 2017).
+There are many other reasons why cranes may be outfitted with sensors, as crane infrastructure receive much structural stress, and to prevent cracks or snapped wires sensors systems like those used on bridges and other structure sensors that can be used to monitor structural integrity and performance (Sumitro, et al., 2002).
+Sensors for weight loads can also be used, as overloading and falling loads are some of the most common crane hazards in a port (Ren, et al., 2019).
 This monitoring information can be fed into critical decision making.
 Therefore altering this data could cause issues downstream.
 As a part of crane hazards, human error is another big factor, which has increased the need for both human error identification and corresponding autonomous solutions (Mandal, et al., 2015).
-This extends wireless communications past monitoring to a more bidirectional flow of information and commands.
+This extends wireless communications past monitoring to a more bi-directional flow of information and commands.
 This dramatically increases the cyber-physical risks if an attacker can successfully hijack a crane.
-While the focus of Pilot2 is on cranes, other services at ports (e.g. oil and gas) may also face similar cyber-physical risks in the future (Aalsalem, Khan, Gharibi, Khan, & Arshad, 2018).
+While the focus of Pilot2 is on cranes, other services at ports (e.g. oil and gas) may also face similar cyber-physical risks in the future (Aalsalem, et al., 2018).

 As explained previously, a terminal often has multiple cranes lined up, sometimes several servicing the same large container ship.
-While there are no noticeable hacking examples out there, it is possible to examine the outcomes of other accidents to understand the potential outcomes.
+While there are no noticeable hacking examples out there, it is possible to examine other accidents' outcomes to understand the potential outcomes.
 In one example, a crane collapsed onto a cargo ship in Vancouver, reducing throughput in that terminal for eight days (CBS, 2019).
-This is an interesting hypothetical cyber-physical example, because if it were to occur, not only was the damaged crane reducing port throughput but since the ship was trapped next to the terminal the other cranes blocked by the ship were unable to service other ships, compounding the reduction in operations.
+This is an interesting hypothetical cyber-physical example, because if it were to occur, not only was the damaged crane reducing port throughput but since the ship was trapped next to the terminal, the other cranes blocked by the ship were unable to service other ships, compounding the reduction in operations.
 Hypothetically, another cyber-physical example of how a crane can affect operations is the cascading effect on the supply of the goods chain as it reduces a port capacity to move goods between different modes of transport.
-Understanding these wider effects are critical and will be considered as a part of Cyber-MAR and another research projects but unfortunately are outside the scope of this paper.
+Understanding these wider effects is critical and will be considered a part of Cyber-MAR and other research projects but unfortunately are outside this paper's scope.
 However, looking down the supply chain outside port operations, it is important to note that trains, ships, and trucks are seeing similar evolutions in technology.
 Some of these networks are even designed to help load/offload cargo at the port by integrating seamlessly into port IT systems.
-Ship sensors and crane technologies are beginning to increase collaboration, for example, to increase efficiency by reducing ship movement issues like load pendulation and ship pitching or rolling (McKenzie, 2020).
+Ship sensors and crane technologies are beginning to increase collaboration, such as increasing efficiency by reducing ship movement issues like load pendulation and ship pitching or rolling (McKenzie, 2020).
 This poses a potential threat vector between port cranes and other vehicles or vessels, and misinformation may increase risks.